-I had a laser treatment done on a deep vein when I was 4 weeks pregnant and did not know I was.
-I am now 23 weeks and am nervous that the general anesthesia at such a early time in gestation will cause long term effects.
+I had a laser treatment done on a deep vein when I was 4-weeks pregnant and did not know I was.
+I am now 23-weeks along and am nervous that the use of general anesthesia at such an early time in gestation will cause long term effects.

-Are there complications during pregnancy after having EVLA?
-I had this surgery a year ago, then again 4 days ago because the first one was not successful.
+Are there complications during pregnancy after having EVLT?
+I had this surgery a year ago, then again 4-days ago because the first one was not successful.
 I would like to get pregnant in the next couple of months, but I’m worried about clots.
 Should I be, or are there other risks?

 While pregnant with my first child I’ve developed a large number of spider veins on my legs/thighs.
 Are spider veins more prevalent during pregnancy?
 Do they go away after delivery?
 Can I get sclerotherapy while I’m pregnant?